 A non-contrast CT scan is used to exclude a haemorrhage, while CT angiography and CT perfusion are important to further assess the aetiology of stroke before any therapies are initiated.
-Subsequently, patients will also undergo an MRI of brain to determine the extent of the stroke if contraindications no exist.
-Other routine investigations include carotid ultrasound, which looks for carotid artery stenosis, 24 hour holter or telemetry monitoring to look for atrial fibrillation, echocardiogram used to exclude cardiac thrombus and screening for diabetes mellitus and hyperlipidaemia.
+Subsequently, patients will also undergo an MRI of the brain to determine the extent of the stroke if contraindications no Other routine exist. investigations include carotid ultrasound, which looks for carotid artery stenosis, 24 hour holter or telemetry monitoring to look for atrial fibrillation, echocardiogram an used to exclude cardiac thrombus and screening for diabetes mellitus and hyperlipidaemia.